alex-paynedwyer/single-molecule-tools-alpd/README.md

 `sampleTrackAnalyser` performs the analyser function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.

->The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` for up to two detector channels.
+The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` for up to two detector channels.
->Each row contains the information for an individual sifted track from one image sequence.
+Each row contains the information for an individual sifted track from one image sequence.
 The columns contain the following information:
->1.
-Segment index
+1. Segment index
->2.
-Initial brightness of track (ADU detector counts; when normalised by the characteristic molecular brightness, this is the value that gives the track's stoichiometry as published)
+2. Initial brightness of track (ADU detector counts; when normalised by the characteristic molecular brightness, this is the value that gives the track's stoichiometry as published)
->3.
-Diffusivity (µm²/s; this is the track's diffusivity as published)
+3. Diffusivity (µm²/s; this is the track's diffusivity as published)
->4.
-Diffusivity from first displacement (µm²/s)
+4. Diffusivity from first displacement (µm²/s)
->5.
-Mean spot radius (pixels)
+5. Mean spot radius (pixels)
->6.
-Track index within this channel
+6. Track index within this channel
->7.
-Filename ID
+7. Filename ID
->8.
-Index of the longest colocalised track in the other channel
+8. Index of the longest colocalised track in the other channel
->9.
-Number of linked frames in this track
+9. Number of linked frames in this track
->10.
-Index of the colocalised track in the other channel
+10. Index of the colocalised track in the other channel
->11.
-Mean distance between tracks (pixels)
+11. Mean distance between tracks (pixels)
->12.
-Track diameter parallel to segment long axis (pixels)
+12. Track diameter parallel to segment long axis (pixels)
->13.
-Track diameter perpendicular to segment long axis (pixels)
+13. Track diameter perpendicular to segment long axis (pixels)
->14.
-Length of track (in frames; post sifting so all tracks have 3+ frames)
+14. Length of track (in frames; post sifting so all tracks have 3+ frames)

->It also appends the following rows to the Spot arrays for foci:
+This script also appends the following rows to the SpotCh1/2 arrays for foci:
->13.
-Index of linked foci
+13. Index of linked foci
->14.
-Overlap integral (used to estimate colocalisation)
+14. Overlap integral (used to estimate colocalisation)
->15.
-Track index of linked foci
+15. Track index of linked foci
->16.
-Distance to linked foci (pixels)
+16. Distance to linked foci (pixels)
->17.
-Field of view index
+17. Field of view index
->18.
-Segment index
+18. Segment index

 ## Analysis for Stoichiometry Periodicity